andrea260198/my_app/README.md

 di un task arriva mentre si sta già eseguendo un secondo task, l'esecuzione dovrà essere posticipata alla fine del task in corso.

+## How to build
+On Windows, open the .pro file with QtCreator to open the project.
+Then build using QtCreator.

 ## Credits
 The image my_icon.png has been downloaded from "flaticon.com".